 GOLF at Sudbury, Suffolk, is served by Newton Green Golf Club, situated beside the A134 three miles east of the historic market town towards Colchester.

-Where else could one indulge in an atmospheric nine holes laid out more than a century ago by the legendary James Braid, blended with nine holes sculptured 22 years ago, and acknowledged as some of East Anglia’s best of the modern era?
+Players can indulge in an atmospheric nine holes laid out more than a century ago by the legendary James Braid, blended with nine holes sculptured 22 years ago, and acknowledged as some of East Anglia’s best of the modern era.

 Although golfers used the nearby Saracen’s Head pub as their headquarters for many years, a new club house was opened in 1981, and it has since been extended on a number of occasions, with full catering, bar and social facilities.